DanielFerreira-bit/Project-4-/README.md

 # Data Manipulation Time

+  I decided to bring out the data concerning the relationship that each pokemon has with the different types ( the damage their personal type does to other types )
   I decided to bring out the data regarding how many talents there are in the universe and how many pokemon have them.
   I decided to bring out and regroup the data concerning the basic statistics of pokemon.
   I decided to bring out the data concerning the number of new pokémons that each new generation brings.

 # The Knowledge used